Roman Empire: Provincial government

 An annexed territory became a Roman province in three steps: making a register of cities, taking a census, and surveying the land.
 Further government recordkeeping included births and deaths, real estate transactions, taxes, and juridical proceedings.
+(Note: "Most government records that are preserved come from Roman Egypt, where the climate preserved the papyri.")
 In the 1st and 2nd centuries, the central government sent out around 160 officials annually to govern outside Italy.
 Among these officials were the Roman governors: magistrates elected at Rome who in the name of the Roman people governed senatorial provinces; or governors, usually of equestrian rank, who held their imperium on behalf of the emperor in imperial provinces, most notably Roman Egypt.
+(Note: "The exclusion of Egypt from the senatorial provinces dates to the rise of Octavian before he became Augustus: Egypt had been the stronghold of his last opposition, Mark Antony and his ally Cleopatra.")
 A governor had to make himself accessible to the people he governed, but he could delegate various duties.
 His staff, however, was minimal: his official attendants (apparitores), including lictors, heralds, messengers, scribes, and bodyguards; legates, both civil and military, usually of equestrian rank; and friends who accompanied him unofficially.

 Other officials were appointed as supervisors of government finances.
 Separating fiscal responsibility from justice and administration was a reform of the Imperial era, to avoid provincial governors and tax farmers exploiting local populations for personal gain.
 Equestrian procurators, whose authority was originally "extra-judicial and extra-constitutional", managed both state-owned property and the personal property of the emperor (res privata).
 Because Roman government officials were few, a provincial who needed help with a legal dispute or criminal case might seek out any Roman perceived to have some official capacity.

 In the High Empire, Italy was legally distinguished from the provinces, and along with some favored provincial communities, enjoyed immunity from the property tax and poll tax.
 However, under the Emperor Diocletian, Italy lost these privileges and was subdivided into provinces.